ahsan0608/crypto-investor/README.md

 I used the `yargs` module to read the input values directly from the command line.
 Then considering this input values I got the desired output by calling the above functions in a total of four conditions for four cases.

----
+## Instructions ##
-First install all dependencies in package. json by using the command `npm install`
+First install all dependencies in package.json by using the command `npm install`

-Below are four testcases for the four scenarios.
+Here are four testcases for the four scenarios.

 - Given no parameters, return the latest portfolio value per token in USD
   - `node index.js`